htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   :jira:`736`

 - The *condor_annex* tool no longer duplicates the first tag if given multiple ``-tag`` options on the command line.
-Setting user data now works again if it's very short or if you specify the Base64 encoding by hand (e.g., in the Spot Fleet request  JSON file).
+You can now set longer user data on the command-line.
   :jira:`910`